 to save succeeding generations from the scourge of war, which twice in our lifetime has brought untold sorrow to mankind, and

-to unite our strength to maintain international peace and Security
+to unite our strength to maintain international peace and Security, and

 to employ international machinery for the promotion of the economic and social advancement of all peoples,